BKLaughton/RPGhomebrew/MaterialComlexitySizeD20Crafting/README.md

 1|Reckless|+1 to damage, -1 to hit.
 2|Balanced|+1 to hit, -1 to damage.
 3|Lightweight|Decrease the weapon’s weight by half, rounding up.
-4|Sniping|
+4|Drip-fed|Weapon contains a vial that can be filled with poison.
+As a move action, the vial can be activated, which applies the poison to the next attack.
+Filling the vial involves the same risk of self-poisoning as applying the poison to a weapon or ammunition does.
+Firearms require pitted bullets to benefit from this modification.
 5|Spiked|Change melee damage type to piercing.
-Ranged weapon gains a melee piercing attack (1d6, x2).
+Ranged weapon gains a melee piercing attack (1d6, x2 crit).
 6|Bladed|Change melee damage type to slashing.
-Ranged weapon gains a melee slashing attack (1d6, x2).
+Ranged weapon gains a melee slashing attack (1d6, x2 crit).
 7|Club-headed|Change melee damage type to bludgeoning.
-Ranged weapon gains a melee bludgeoning attack (1d6, x2).
+Ranged weapon gains a melee bludgeoning attack (1d6, x2 crit).
-8|Long|Melee weapon gains ‘brace’ and ‘reach’.
+8|Longhafted|Melee weapon gains ‘brace’ and ‘reach’.
 Increase ranged weapon's range increment by half, rounding down.
 Weapon becomes two-handed if it wasn't already.
-9|Hooked|Weapon gains ‘trip’.
-Ranged weapons can perform this manou 10|Pronged|Melee weapon gains ‘disarm’.
-11|Padded|Melee weapon or ammunition deals nonlethal damage.
+Doubles base weight.
+9|Hooked|Weapon gains ‘trip’ quality.
+Can be applied to ranged weapons, but only as a melee function.
+Increase base weight by half.
+10|Pronged|Weapon gains 'disarm' quality.
+Can be applied to ranged weapons, but only as a melee function.
+Increase base weight by half.
+11|Padded|Change melee damage type to nonlethal.
+Ranged weapon gains a nonlethal melee attack (1d6, x2).
+Can also be applied to ammunition, changing ranged damage to nonlethal.
+Increase base weight by half.
 12|Double|Combine two single melee weapons into one ‘double’ weapon.
-13|Barbed|Melee weapon gains ‘grapple’.
-14|Reinforced|Melee weapon gains ‘sunder.’
+Can also be applied to firearms and crossbows, adding an additional barrel or bolt groove.
+Both need to be loaded individually, but can be fired together or separately.
+Increase base weight by half for double ranged weapons, or combine component weapon weights for double melee weapons.
+13|Barbed|Weapon gains ‘grapple’ quality.
+Can be applied to ranged weapons, but only as a melee function.
+Increase base weight by half.
+14|Wrecking|Melee weapon gains ‘sunder’ quality.
+Ranged weapons are able to perform sunder manoeuvre upon targets within half of the distance their first range increment.
+Increase base weight by half.
-15|Aerodynamic|Melee weapon gains a 10-foot range and can be thrown up to 5 range increments.
+15|Aerodynamic|One handed weapon gains a 10-foot range and can be thrown up to 5 range increments.
+Two-handed weapons gain 5-foot range increment, and can be thrown up to 5 range increments.
+Can be applied to ranged weapons, to make them throwable for 1d6 (x2 crit) bludgeoning damage for one handed ranged weapons, and 1d10 (x2 crit) bludgeoning damage for two-handed ranged weapons.
 16|Arm-braced|The weapon is attached to the wielder’s arm and cannot be disarmed.
 The wielder can wield or carry items in the hand to which this weapon is attached, but she takes a –2 penalty on all precision-based tasks involving that hand (such as opening locks).
+Increase base weight by half.
-17|Compact|The weapon is easy to hide, granting the wielder a +2 bonus on Sleight of Hand checks to conceal it.
-Only light and one-handed melee weapons and ranged weapons that need one hand to fire can have this quality.
+17|Compact|Weapon drops a damage die and size class.
+Ranged weapons reduce range increment by half.
+Light melee weapons become easier to hide, granting the wielder a +2 bonus on Sleight of Hand checks to conceal them.
+One-handed melee weapons become light weapons.
+Two-handed melee weapons become one-handed.
-18|Industrial|Melee weapon grants a +2 to a specific Profession skill, and can be used as a tool in the execution of that skill.
+18|Heavy|Weapon increases damage die and size class, as well as doubling in weight.
+Light melee weapons become one-handed melee weapons.
+One-handed melee wepaons become two-handed weapons.
+Two-handed weapons remain two-handed, but add an additional 10 lbs on top of the doubled weight, and suffer -2 to hit on account of their unweildy size.
+Ranged weapons add 10ft to their range, and increase cone size by 5ft if they have the scatter property.
+Heavy ranged weapons also require custom-made ammunition that costs double price of the standard ammunition.
-19|Collapsible|Two-handed Melee Weapon can be dismantled into two smaller weapons: a one-handed and a light weapon.
+19|Collapsible|Two-handed melee or ranged Weapon can be dismantled into two smaller weapons: a one-handed weapon (1d8, x2 crit) and a light weapon (1d6, x2 crit).
+One-handed melee and ranged weapons can be dismantled into two light weapons (1d6, x2 crit).
+Crafter chooses one damage type (slashing, pierching, or bludgeoning).
 The smaller weapons do not inherit the modification of the bigger weapon, but can be modified themselves.
+Light melee weapons do not collapse into smaller weapons, but instead can be broken into more easily easily concealable parts.
 Collapsing or combining the weapon is a standard action that provokes an attack of opportunity.
-20|Drip-fed|
+20|Industrial|Weapon grants a +2 to a specific Profession skill, and can be used as a tool in the execution of that skill.
+Increase base weight by half.

-**Table 1.6: Armour and Clothing Modifications**
+**Table 1.6: Armour Modifications**

 \#|Modification|Description
 :--|:--|:--